ValdikSS/GoodbyeDPI/README.md

  --fake-from-hex <value>  Load fake packets for Fake Request Mode from HEX values (like 1234abcDEF).
                           This option can be supplied multiple times, in this case each fake packet would be sent on every request in the command line argument order.
+ --fake-gen <value>       Generate random-filled fake packets for Fake Request Mode, value of them
+                          (up to 30).
  --max-payload [value]    packets with TCP payload data more than [value] won't be processed.
                           Use this option to reduce CPU usage by skipping huge amount of data (like file transfers) in already established sessions.